-He is the former CEO of Pure360 where he successfully led a management buyout and re-positioned the business from single product email marketing to marketing automation provider.
-He went on to double revenues in 3 years and delivered an exit for shareholders generating a 4x return on capital.
+He is also the former CEO of Pure360 where he successfully led a management buyout and re-positioned the business from single product email marketing to marketing automation provider.
+He went on to double revenues in three years and delivered an exit for shareholders generating a four times return on capital.

 How are you?
 Don’t tell me; busy!